-Welcome to the new online store of Trevor White Roses
+Welcome to the online store of Trevor White Roses

-We have been growing roses here in Norfolk since 1984 and take great pride in producing quality plants.
+We have been growing roses in Norfolk since 1984 and take great pride in producing quality plants.
 Good cultivation in virgin soil, strict grading and minimal storage ensure that they arrive in the best possible condition.
-Most of our roses can be purchased bare root (dormant) for delivery from November until March, but we also offer a selection that can be bought potted in peat-free compost which are available throughout the year.
+Most of our roses can be purchased bare root (dormant) for delivery from November until March, in addition we also offer a selection that can be bought potted in peat-free compost which are available throughout the year.